How to Make Gravy Without the Drippings

-A typical Thanksgiving scenario: The turkey is out of the oven and you've just finished making the mashed potatoes.
-Now you're scratching your head, trying to remember exactly how Mom made her gravy (Mom cleverly took off for the Caribbean this year.
+A typical Thanksgiving scenario: The turkey is out of the oven, and you've just finished making the mashed potatoes.
+Now, you're scratching your head, trying to remember exactly how Mom made her gravy (Mom cleverly took off for the Caribbean this year.
 Insult to injury: she took Granny with her).

 Meanwhile, the entire family is milling around the kitchen asking how they can help, even though that ship sailed about four hours ago.

 This year, however, you're on top of it!
 No running around with your hair on fire: The gravy you made weeks ago is in the saucepan heating on the stove (or in the microwave!) thanks to a little foresight.